glottospace/glottospace/README.md

 We’re still actively developing the **glottospace** package by adding new functions and improving existing ones.
 Although the package is stable, you might find bugs or encounter things you might find confusing.
-You can help me improve the package by:
+You can help to improve the package by:

 -   Sending an email to [Sietze Norder](mailto:s.j.norder@hum.leidenuniv.nl) with a clear